Chapter 2: resources and transfers

 - HOST_CACHED: mapped memory is cached on the host, making CPU-side access efficient, though the memory may fall out-of-sync

-Each device is guaranteed to include one type that is both HOST_VISIBLE and HOST_COHERENT, as well as one that is DEVICE_LOCAL (there may be a single type as long as it matches both these requirements).
+Each device is guaranteed to include one type that is both HOST_VISIBLE and HOST_COHERENT, as well as one that is DEVICE_LOCAL (there may be only one type in total as long as it matches both these requirements).

 Manually syncing HOST_VISIBLE memory that is not HOST_COHERENT